Pete Sessions: Foreign policy

+Economic policy

 In late 2001 and early 2002, Sessions cosigned letters to two Cabinet members asking them to shut down casinos operated by several Native American tribes.
 Within 18 months of sending the letters, he received a total of $20,500 from tribes associated with Jack Abramoff.
 In response to criticism, his office said that he wrote the letters because he believed that gambling is a local issue, falling under his long-held support for federalism.

-Earmarks

 In 2008, Sessions added a $1.6 million earmark for dirigible research to an appropriations bill.
 The earmark benefited a Chicago company, Jim G. Ferguson & Associates, that had no experience in government contracting or dirigible research.
 Former Sessions aide and convicted felon Adrian Plesha was a lobbyist for the firm.
 In September, Plesha sued Jim G. Ferguson & Associates for non-payment of fees and expenses connected with his lobbying effort on their behalf.